Girei

 Girei is a town and local government area of Adamawa State, Nigeria.
 It lies on the Benue River.
-The dominant tribe in the area are the Fulɓe or Fulani; however, a substantial number of Bwatiye also dwell in villages such as Greng, Notable, and Labondo within the Girei local government area.
+The dominant tribe in the area are the Fulɓe or Fulani; however, a substantial number of Bwatiye also dwell in villages such as Greng and Labondo within the Girei local government area.
 The primary occupation of the people in the area is farming and cattle rearing.
 Girei is also a home to Radio Gotel.

+Demography

+In a 2023 demographic survey of Internally displaced persons (IDPs), the most predominant languages (spoken at homes and places of primary residence) present in the local government area were; Fulfulde, specifically Eastern or Adamawa Fulfulde – 52.0%, Hausa – 36.6%, Marghi – 5.9%, Kamwe – 3.1%, Bachama/Bwatiye – 1.2%, Kilba/South Marghi – 0.6%, and Dera (Kanakuru) – 0.6%.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 Climate

 In Girei, the dry season is oppressively hot and partially cloudy, and the wet season is oppressively hot and humid.
-The average annual temperature ranges from 62 to 102 degrees Fahrenheit, rarely falling below 56 or rising over 108.
+The average annual temperature ranges from 62 to 102 F, rarely falling below 56 °F or rising over 108 °F.

 Girei's typical hot temperature

 From February 26 to April 26 is the hot season, which has an average daily high temperature of over 99 °F. With an average high of 100 °F and low of 80 °F, April is the hottest month of the year in Girei.